1. About crowdhouse

 How did crowdhouse manage to exclude joint and several liability towards the bank?

 The whole co-ownership concept of crowdhouse is based on the precautionary principle.
 The properties selected by us are basically self-supporting.
 In concrete terms, this means that rental income exceeds mortgage interest and other expenses many times over.
 Moreover, the highest possible mortgage is not adopted.
 Only 50-60% of the property is externally financed.
 Finally, crowdhouse has contractually agreed that the mortgages will be amortised annually and 5% of the rental income will be allocated to the security fund.
 Due to all these forms of collateral, banks rate the risk of default in crowdhouse real estate as extremely low and waive joint and several liability.
 This fact speaks in favour of the security of crowdhouse co-ownership.

 All fees incurred in connection with the acquisition of the property are shown in the purchase costs and are added to the purchase price of the property.
 The ancillary purchase costs may comprise notary and land registration fees, construction work, lawyer’s fees, handover costs and other items necessary for the provision of the property.
 These costs together with the crowdhouse fee constitute the total acquisition costs of the property.
-The total acquisition costs therefore include all costs and fees.
 They will not be charged separately to you as a co-owner.